Shania-Christian/Ayurheal-Bot/README.md

 - Open index.html in your browser.
 - Explore the home page to understand more about AyurHeal.
-- Navigate through the menu to access sections like Home, About, and Contact.
 - Use the chatbot to receive personalized Ayurvedic recommendations.